 In 2018, we launched a sustainable equities fund (Article 9 of the EU Disclosure Regulation) in the form of the BERENBERG SUSTAINABLE WORLD EQUITIES fund.
 This fund makes global investments in companies whose products and services contribute to addressing global challenges such as climate change or demographic change and, by extension, offer added value for the environment and society.
 The companies are selected in a bottom-up approach, i.e. on the basis of fundamental data.
 During the investment process, we therefore ensure that a company not only generates above-average structural growth but also long-term and sustainable profits.
 We also attach importance to the positive impact that companies can contribute with regard to addressing global challenges.
 In this context, issues such as combating water scarcity or addressing demographic change constitute a structural growth area for the companies selected for the fund.
 In addition, the fund management focuses on in-depth conversations with company representatives with a view to reinforcing the companies' responsibility for their business activities.
-The enhanced ESG exclusion criteria applied by Berenberg Wealth and Asset Management represent a core component of the investment process.
-The high quality of the investment approach was confirmed in the reporting year again through the FNG Label.
+The high quality of the investment approach was also confirmed in the reporting year through the FNG Label.
 The BERENBERG SUSTAINABLE WORLD EQUITIES fund received the full three stars for its particularly ambitious and comprehensive sustainability strategy.

-The newest member of the sustainable product family is the BERENBERG SUS-TAINABLE MULTI ASSET DYNAMIC fund, which was launched just before the end of 2021.
+One of the newer members of our sustainable product family is the BERENBERG SUSTAINABLE MULTI ASSET DYNAMIC fund, which was launched just before the end of 2021.
 This sustainable multi-asset fund pursues a dynamic, aggressive investment approach that strives to bring about an attractive increase in value over the long term, while taking into account a sustainable investment objective.
 It is classified in accordance with article 9 of the EU Disclosure Regulation.
-To this end, the fund management identifies attractive equities and purpose-linked bonds (such as green or social bonds) whose products, services and projects contribute to addressing global challenges such as climate change or demographic change and, in turn, offer added value for the environment and society.
+To this end, the fund management identifies attractive equities and purpose-linked bonds whose products, services and projects contribute to addressing global challenges such as climate change or demographic change and, in turn, offer added value for the environment and society.
 A comprehensive ESG and impact concept is absolutely essential when selecting titles, and the extended ESG exclusion criteria of Berenberg Wealth and Asset Management are a material component of the investment process.
 When selecting equities, the focus is on high-quality companies with structural growth drivers that benefit from topics of the future and megatrends.
 Bonds must have a positive impact on defined global challenges - predominantly in the form of green and social bonds.
-The business model and the most important financial indicators need to perform very well in all positions.
+The business model and the key financial indicators must be convincing for all positions.
 In addition, the fund management focuses on in-depth conversations with company representatives with a view to reinforcing the companies' responsibility for their business activities.
 The fund is broadly diversified and the tactical allocation of the different asset classes is actively managed, with the proportion of equities restricted to a maximum of 90%.
-The high quality of the investment approach was also confirmed in the reporting year through the FNG Label.
-The very first time it took part, the BERENBERG SUSTAINABLE MULTI ASSET DYNAMIC fund received the full three stars for its particularly ambitious and comprehensive sustainability strategy.
+The high quality of the investment approach was also confirmed in the reporting year through the FNG

+Label.
+As in the previous year, the BERENBERG SUSTAINABLE MULTI ASSET DYNAMIC fund received the full three stars for its particularly ambitious and comprehensive sustainability strategy.